|Pork chops, seasoned simply with salt and pepper then seared, are finished with a slow bake in a flavorful beef broth with onions.|

 - 1 teaspoon of dried thyme, crushed

-Preheat oven to 325 degrees.
-Heat canola oil in a large lidded stainless skillet.
+Preheat oven to 325 degrees F. Heat oil in a large lidded stainless skillet.
 Dry the chops well and add to skillet, sprinkling the top side with salt, pepper and Cajun seasoning; brown.
 Turn, sprinkle the other side with seasonings, brown; remove to a baking dish.

 In the same skillet, break the onion into rings and saute in the pan drippings until lightly caramelized.
 Add the broth to the skillet and deglaze.
 Pour the entire contents of the skillet over the chops, spreading the onions evenly over the top of the chops; sprinkle with the thyme.

-Cover and bake at 325 degrees for about 40 minutes or until tender and cooked through.
+Cover and bake at 325 degrees for about 30 to 35 minutes or until tender and cooked through.
+Actual time will depend on size and thickness of pork chops.
 Spoon pan sauce over individual servings.